 Total assets reported are mainly represented by oil and gas properties and the FPSO Bertam and are reported at \$484.7 million at the end of 2016.
 This is 67% of the total assets reported at the end of 2015 with the reduction mainly being attributable to the impairment charge during 2016 as well as depletion of the oil and gas properties and the depreciation of the FPSO Bertam.
 Total non-current financial liabilities reported at the end of 2016 amounted to \$98.5 million of which \$91.0 million related to the asset retirement obligation.
-This compared to the total non-current financial liabilities reported at the end of 2015 of \$113.7 million of which \$106.7 million related to the asset retirement obligation.
+This compared to the total non-current financial liabilities reported at the end of 2016 af the end of 2016 compared to the asset retirement obligation.
 The lower total non-current financial liabilities at the end of 2016 compared to 2015 is mainly due to a reduction in the discounted estimate to retire the assets as well as a \$8.8 million payment to the Bertam decommissioning fund which has netted against the liability.
-The Oil and Gas Assets had no external debt associated with them at the end of 2016.
+The Oil and Gas Assets had no external debt associated with the end of 2016.